 HOW TO KEEP YOUR CALIFORNIA LIFELINE DISCOUNTS

-In order to keep your LifeLine discounts, you must renew your California LifeLine participation annually.
+To keep your LifeLine discounts, you must renew your California LifeLine participation annually.
 The California LifeLine Administrator will mail you a renewal form in a PINK envelope with a Personal Identification Number (PIN).
-You can renew online at www.californialifeline.com using your PIN or you can complete, sign, and mail the form to the California LifeLine Administrator.
+You can renew online at californialifeline.com using your PIN or you can complete, sign, and mail the form to the California LifeLine Administrator.
 You can also renew by phone by contacting the California LifeLine Administrator.
 If you do not renew before the response date, you will lose the California LifeLine discounts and will be charged the regular rates.
 If you have questions about your renewal, contact the California LifeLine Administrator at 1-877-858-7463 or 1-888-858-7889 (TTY) from 7 a.m. to 7 p.m., Monday through Friday.
 If you believe your household no longer qualifies for the discounts or if your household is getting more than one discount by mistake, you must inform Ponderosa or the California LifeLine Administrator within 30 days.
 If you do not follow this notification rule, you may be penalized.

 DE-ENROLLMENT RULES